Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Discussion

 \subsection{Future Directions and Limitations}

 Our findings have two main implications.
-For AI research, they suggest that creating truly human-like autonomous agents requires more than scaling up language models.
+For AI research, they suggest that creating truly human-like autonomous agents requires more than scaling up \acp{LLM}.
 Addressing the embodiment and motivation gaps may require integrating world models, intrinsic reward systems, or sensorimotor learning \cite{matsuo2022deep}.
 For cognitive science, our task-based paradigm offers a scalable, flexible tool to study goal-setting in naturalistic contexts, beyond traditional lab constraints.
 It enables new comparisons between human cognition and machine outputs.

 Several limitations of our study point toward promising future directions.
-First, \textbf{the text-based task generation paradigm may not fully capture the richness of human goal-setting}, which often involves multimodal, interactive, and context-sensitive elements.
-Future work could incorporate interactive 3D environments to enhance ecological validity.
-Second, due to the high cost of human evaluation, \textbf{we restricted our comparisons to a single LLM architecture} (GPT-4o).
-Expanding the scope to include a broader range of models with different sizes and architectures could offer a more comprehensive understanding of how different model properties influence goal generation.
-Finally, the diversity and complexity of human-generated goals highlight the limitations of current computational frameworks, and call for new approaches capable of modeling open-ended, value-guided behavior.
+First, \textbf{the text-based task generation paradigm} may not fully capture the richness of human goal-setting, which often involves multimodal, interactive, and context-sensitive elements.
+Future work could incorporate interactive 3D environments with more scenarios to enhance ecological validity.
+Second, due to the high cost of human evaluation, our study focused on a deep, theory-driven analysis of a \textbf{single architecture} (GPT-4o), which represented the state-of-the-art at the time of our pre-registration.
+This approach prioritizes depth over breadth, establishing a detailed cognitive baseline.
+Future work should expand these comparisons across a broader range of models to test the generality of our findings.
+Finally, the complexity of human-generated goals calls for new computational frameworks capable of modeling open-ended, value-guided behavior.